 How Do Lenders Structure Mini Perm Financing?

-Typically, a mini perm loan will run three to five years.
+Typically, a mini perm loan will run 3 to 5 years.
 However, the term may go 7 to 10 years.
 The two basic subtypes of MP loan are hard and soft, which we discuss below.
-Sometimes, MP loans can be interest only.
+Sometimes MP loans can be interest only.
 Normally, a mini perm loan will be a recourse loan, but some lenders offer non-recourse versions.

 Usually, the lender will specify an interest rate and loan-to-value (LTV) requirement commensurate with the building quality.
-Lenders also factor in the property type and the creditworthiness and experience of the developer.
+Lenders also factor in the property type, plus the experience and creditworthiness of the developer.